Florida Registered Agent

 Deciding the right structure for your business

 Florida business filing fees vary by the kind of business entity you are forming, as do the benefits of each business structure.
-Check out our table below for the most common initial business registrations, and their filing timelines and fees.
-SunBiz offers a breakdown of the different business structures in Florida if you’re not sure which is right for your business.
+Check out our table below for the most common initial business registrations, their filing document name, and the associated state filing fees.
+If you aren’t sure which structure is right for your business, consulting with a professional can help.

 Business Type | Filing | State Fee |